 The Australian Government provided 98.6 per cent of government funding for aged care services in 2021-22.
 State and Territory Governments provided the remainder (table 14A.3).
 Detailed expenditure data by program are contained in tables 14A.3-8.

 Demand for aged care services is driven by the size and health of the older population.
 The Australian population is ageing rapidly, with the proportion of people aged 65 years or over in the total population projected to increase from 15 per cent at 30 June 2017 to between 21 and 23 per cent in 2066 (ABS 2018a).
 Although the Aboriginal and Torres Strait Islander population is also ageing, life expectancy at birth for Aboriginal and Torres Strait Islander people is lower when compared with the non-Indigenous population (ABS 2018b).

 The aged care target population is defined as all people aged 65 years or over and Aboriginal and Torres Strait Islander people aged 50–64 years (this aligns with the funding arrangements as specified under the National Health Reform Agreement).
-This aged care target population differs from the Australian Government’s aged care ‘planning population’ of people aged 70 years or over which is used, along with the population of Aboriginal and Torres Strait Islander people aged 50–69 years in some cases, to allocate places under the Aged Care Act.
-See the 'Key terms and references' tab for a definition of the aged care planning population.
+The aged care target population differs from the Australian Government’s aged care ‘planning population’ of people aged 70 years or over which is used, along with the population of Aboriginal and Torres Strait Islander people aged 50–69 years in some cases, to allocate places under the Aged Care Act.
+See the 'Explanatory material' tab for a definition of the aged care planning population.